Insights:

 • Immersion in VR refers to the ways in which virtual reality creates realistic, psychologically authentic experiences that deepen the potential for learning.

-• Immerse is a multiuser VR language learning platform that combines the elements of language immersion and immersion in VR to create live language classes and conversation events, AI practice tasks, and social learning games that epitomizes everything that makes immersion so effective.
+• IMMERSE is a multiuser VR language learning platform that combines the elements of language immersion and immersion in VR to create live language classes and conversation events, AI practice tasks, and social learning games that epitomizes everything that makes immersion so effective.

 As a language enthusiast, you may be curious about language immersion, or immersive language learning.
 After all, it is widely regarded as the best way to learn a language fast, fluently, and well.
 But what exactly is language immersion?
 And how does it lead to such great results for language learners?

-These are the questions that guided Immerse as we worked to create the most effective Spanish, English, and French immersion experiences anywhere.
+These are the questions that guided IMMERSE as we worked to create the most effective Spanish, English, and French immersion experiences anywhere.
 We continue to partner with researchers from more than 25 universities to advance research into immersive language learning and keep our platform updated according to the latest findings.

 So read on to find out more about how language immersion works and how virtual reality has upped the language immersion game.

-What is language immersion?
+What is immersion language learning?

 You’ve likely heard the term language immersion before.
 From learners and educators to blog posts and popular media, it’s a widely used term.
 Yet while the name gives a pretty good general sense of its meaning, finding an exact description that encompasses language immersion in all its forms is surprisingly difficult.